Header photo: sautéed diced chicken with red chilli at CHUAN

 G/F, H Code, 45 Pottinger Street, Central, 2886 2801

-We’re Sichuan fanatics, so we’ll be making a visit to CHUAN ASAP for a taste of the chilli-fuelled creations by two culinary masters – Chef Lee Chi Kwong and Chef Leung Yip Yuen, each with more than 40 years of expertise in Sichuan cuisine at esteemed HK restaurants Golden Valley and San Xi Lou.
+We’re Sichuan fanatics, so we made a visit to CHUAN pronto for a taste of the chilli-fuelled creations by two culinary masters – Chef Lee Chi Kwong and Chef Leung Yip Yuen, each with more than 40 years of expertise in Sichuan cuisine at esteemed HK restaurants Golden Valley and San Xi Lou.
 The duo’s signature dishes include sautéed diced chicken with red chilli and steamed Macau sole with Sichuan pepper, pictured just above, which features a fiery trio of red chili, green chilli and Sichuan peppercorn.
 Sichuan-style hotpot and dim sum – like spicy crispy bun stuffed with roasted goose and steamed rice rolls with beef and meat floss in spicy sauce – are additional mouth-numbing menu highlights.
 Open daily for lunch and dinner sessions.
+Read about our visit here.

 Dark Leaf Cafe & Lounge